 It is quite common for nursing mothers to have their babies sleep in bed with them.
 Aside from minimizing the sleep disruption for night time breastfeeding, it is also a good way for moms to bond with the babies.
 Most parents allow their kids to sleep with them until they are old enough to have their own bedrooms.
 Some kids get to have their own rooms as early as the toddler age of 3 to 4 while others extend up to their school ages.
 Providing the kids with a bedroom of their own is easy, getting them to sleep there is a different story.
+So how do you move kids in to their own bedrooms?
+Here are some tips.

 Getting the children to sleep in their own beds get more difficult the longer they sleep in their parents’ bed.
 Start teaching the kids the value of independence by giving them their own bedrooms as early as possible.
 Furnish it with colors and decors that are attractive to them so they can enjoy the room.
 Consulting them on what they want for their room can also give them a sense of responsibility and help take extra care of it.